weilongzheng/PFC_MD_Modeling/README.md

 ## Create a model of PFC and MD area

-TODO: write a complete README file
+TODO: write a complete README file.